fisca-ai/fisca/src/content/homepage/index.md

       link: /contact

   - title: "We are experienced team"
-    content: "We are experienced team.
+    content: "We have decades of experience developing world-class systems.
 We understand privacy, compliance and customers’s needs.
 We are committed to providing the best possible service to our customers."
     images:
       - "/images/service-slide-1.png"
       - "/images/service-slide-2.png"